AcademySoftwareFoundation/openvdb/README.md

 OpenVDB is released under the [Mozilla Public License Version 2.0](https://www.mozilla.org/MPL/2.0/), which is a free, open source software license developed and maintained by the Mozilla Foundation.
 The LICENSE file also contains a short notice and disclaimer statement for redistributions of OpenVDB source code.

+The trademarks of any contributor to this project may not be used in association with the project without the contributor's express permission.

 ### Contributing